Shru31291/Mergemultiplefiles/README.md

 Note down the path of this file.
 3. Copy the code into a Notepad.
 4. Modify the following lines in the code in notepad:
-4a.
+a.
 Line 4 of the code, path =, replace text within the quotation marks  with the path that is noted down in Step 1.

-4b.
+b.
 Line 8 of the code, with open (“..”).., replace text within the first quotation marks with the path that is noted down in Step 2.

 Please Note:
 The locations of the folder and file in a Windows OS are specified with '\'.
 Please replace the '\' with '/', to prevent errors, while executing script in python.
 5. Copy and paste the modified code in Python terminal.